databricks/dbt-databricks/docs/databricks-workflows.md

 The automatically generated profile can be overridden by specifying an alternative profiles directory in the dbt command using `--profiles-dir <dir>`, where the path of the `<dir>` should be a relative path like `.` or `./my-directory`.

-If you'd like to connect to multiple outputs and include the current Automated Cluster as one of those, the following configuration can be used without exposing any secrets:
+If you'd like to connect to multiple outputs and including the current Interactive Cluster as one of those, the following configuration can be used without exposing any secrets:

+Note: You cannot connect to an Automated Cluster.

 ```yaml
 databricks_demo:
  target: databricks_cluster